Azure/onboarding-guidance/DevTest/DevTestLabs/devtest-labs-walkthrough-dev.md

-# Fast Track for Azure Dev Test Solution - DevTest Labs Walkthrough
+# Fast Track for Azure Dev Test Solution - DevTest Labs Developer Walkthrough

 This folder is work in progress, please stay tuned!